fieldtrip/website/tutorial/headmodel_eeg_bem.md

 What is the difference between the spherical and the BEM model?

-Note that the scalp is unrealistically thick compared to the skull; this is because we fittet it to the whole head surface, all the way up to the neck.
+Note that the scalp is unrealistically thick compared to the skull; this is because we fitted it to the whole head surface, all the way up to the neck.
 The lower part of the head - as well as the lower part of the brain and skull - are not very spherical.
 Therefore it is recommended to remove them from the meshes prior to fitting the spheres.
 You can use **[ft_defacemesh](/reference/ft_defacemesh)** to remove part of the meshes, usually the face, but here you would use it to remove the bottom half of the scalp, skull and brain surfaces.

 {% include markup/end %}